-After a great night out you can return to the comfort of your four star hotel with a five star welcome.
-We are happy to recommend the following restaurants, bars and nightclubs based on the experience of guests and staff members:
+After a great night out, you can return to the comfort of your four star bedroom with a five star welcome.
+We are happy to recommend the following restaurants based on the experience of guests and staff members:

 Recommended Restaurants in Belfast

 Metro Brassiere, Lower Crescent: A quietly confident restaurant which offers excellent locally sourced food – early evening, steak & wine offers available.
 10% discount offered to Tara Lodge guests - Please ask reception for details ££ (4mins walk)